Achievable logoAchievable logo

 If a customer is a non-resident alien, they must provide their foreign passport and their US tax identification number (TIN).
 Citizenship is confirmed through this process, which is another account opening disclosure required.

 The North American Securities Administrators Association (NASAA) issued an updated rule in 2013 regarding advisory contracts.
-To be compliant, contracts clients sign with investment advisers must be in writing, plus must make these disclosures:
+To comply, contracts that clients sign with investment advisers must be in writing and must disclose:

 • The services to be provided